Prefer Listening over Reading? Try SSC Audible...

 As supply chain and operations professionals, we understand the concept of the Push-Pull boundary.
 In my opinion, it has become more important and relevant than ever, given the difficult and challenging times that we are currently in, owing to the pandemic.

-It is quite evident that the boundary has been moving closer to the costumer/consumer particularly in the industries/sectors that fall under the “Essentials” category.
-The key industries include – FMCG, CPG, Food, Pharmaceuticals, Health Care and Hygiene.
+It is quite evident that the boundary has been moving closer to the customer/consumer particularly in the industries/sectors that fall under the “Essentials” category.
+The key industries include – FMCG, CPG, Food, Pharmaceuticals, Health Care, and Hygiene.

-Therefore, product availability coupled with speed and service have assumed greater significance.
-If we were to bring the increasing role and importance of e-commerce in this equation, it becomes clear that there has been a notable shift in demand to online channels due to the closure of various physical distribution channels/formats.
+Therefore, product availability coupled with speed and service has assumed greater significance.
+If we were to bring the increasing role and importance of e-commerce into this equation, it becomes clear that there has been a notable shift in demand for online channels due to the closure of various physical distribution channels/formats.

 Key factors affecting Push-Pull Boundary

 Let’s take a look at some of the key factors affecting this boundary: